ErikBoesen/gimp-web/content/news/2017-12-XX GIMP 2.9.8 Released/index.md

 you choose something else.

-Canvas rotation and flip information is now visible in the status bar, as angle and flip icons.
+Canvas rotation and flip information is now visible in the status bar, as angle value and flip icon.
 Clicking on these canvas status will respectively raise the _Select Rotation Angle_ dialog or unflip the canvas.

 ## Improved Wavelet Decompose Filter